The 11 Very Best Shropshire Towns to Visit

 3 | Ironbridge

-Ironbridge sits within Ironbridge Gorge, a UNESCO World Heritage Site.
-It’s famous for its iron bridge, which was built in 1779 and was the first arch bridge in the world made of cast iron.
+Ironbridge is located in Ironbridge Gorge, a UNESCO World Heritage Site.
+It’s famous for its iron bridge, built in 1779 and the world’s first cast-iron arch bridge.
 Ironbridge is also widely considered the birthplace of the Industrial Revolution.
 But there’s plenty more to Ironbridge and Ironbridge Gorge than just a bridge.

 Shropshire Towns to Visit 009

-The Gorge is pretty big, given it encapsulates a few other towns besides Ironbridge.
+The Gorge is significant because it encompasses several other towns besides Ironbridge.
 And there are a surprising number of things to do in Ironbridge Gorge, especially if you’re interested in Britain’s industrial past.
-There’s even a place called Blists Hill Victorian Town, a living museum that brings to life the world of Victorian Britain with streets, shops, and crafts from back in the day, like the printers and blacksmiths.
+There’s even a place called Blists Hill Victorian Town, a living museum that brings to life Victorian Britain with streets, shops, and crafts from the era, such as printers and blacksmiths.
 It’s one of the best open-air museums in the country!

 Shropshire Towns to Visit 010